6 February 1950

 Miss Cole went on to release more albums after Unforgettable...With Love, with most of them featuring jazz-oriented standard songs or pop-song remakes.
 None of the albums were nearly as successful as Unforgettable...With Love.

-As of 2013, Natalie Cole, like so many other aging artists, spends most of her professional time covering the concert circuit entertaining audiences around the world with her hits.
+As of 2013, Natalie Cole spent most of her professional time covering the concert circuit entertaining audiences around the world with her hits.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!